danielpalusi/mocking-api-backend-testing/README.md

 - Run "npm test" on terminal to run the test
 - Optional: Run "npm cypress open" to open Cypress Test Runner
 - DONE

+This repo's support basic CI/CD eventhough only have 1 branch 😆